- Getting started

 What is a physician mortgage loan?

-A physician loan is a special type of mortgage that is only available to doctors and other medical professionals.
 You can qualify for a physician mortgage if you are a medical resident or a licensed medical doctor.
 You can also qualify if your are a doctor of optometry, osteopathy, ophthalmology, podiatry, dental medicine or dental science.

 Banks offering physician loans take the approach that a doctor’s income potential will more than offset the risk of having student loan debt and little in savings.